 My handy guide comes from years of experience so you can breeze through security.

-Firstly, choose the right containers which fit neatly together.
+The first trick to pack liquids in hand luggage is to choose the right containers which fit neatly together.
 Buying travel size products is very handy but they do not fit together neatly, remember Tetris games aren’t fun at security.
-By going to a bargain shop and buying a kit meant for travel products your items will fit better in your limited bag space.
+By going to a bargain shop and buying a kit meant for travel products, your items will fit better in your limited bag space.
 However, just for your information, the seal on their plastic bag is normally shocking so I wouldn’t bother with that.
-Save the clear plastic bags from your previous travel as some airports charge for bags and, where they are free, pick up extra.
+Save the clear plastic bags from your previous travel as some airports charge for bags.
+For airports where they are free, pick up extra.

 All airports now expect your clear plastic bag to seal when going through security.
 If you are really struggling to close the plastic bag then take the lids off spray items just whilst it goes through the xray machine.
 This will give you a little more room.

 Below is my recommended guide to pack liquids in hand luggage.

 Using solid soap can save space in your liquid bag as this can go into your main hand luggage.
 If you are moving around a lot then try cutting up the soap into usable cubes and wrapping in clingfilm, so you are not travelling with slimy soap.

 You can buy sachets of shampoo from a lot of bargain shops.
 This saves space and can be put in last to fill those gaps around bottles.
 However this is not very environmentally friendly as you are adding unnecessary plastic to your packing.

 Alternatively Lush and a lot of other shops supply shampoo bars.
 A Lush shampoo bar typically lasts 4 months for the average person.
 However it does depend slightly on the length of your hair and how often you wash it.
 This again will not have to go into your liquid bag.